outreachy/website/docs/organizer-manual.md

 2020 round would be in 2020-05-round/communities.txt.
 We also sometimes document that in the etherpad.
 Find the community status for the last round and see which communities said they wanted to participate in this round.

+## Pinging continuing sponsors

+**Date: August 13 / Feb 28**

+During the last week of the internship, ping continuing sponsors.
+Remind them about the opportunities list, and ask if they can continue their sponsorship for the next round.

+Email template is in the private organizers repository, in the file `email/email-sponsor-end-of-round-opportunities-list-and-continuing-sponsorship.txt`

+You can see notes on who is a general funding sponsor, when they donate, and which communities they earmark funds for, in the private Invoice Ninja account.

+Look in the Invoice Ninja client tab for notes on the sponsors.
+Look in invoices and search for 'general' to find general fund sponsors.
+Search for 'any' to find sponsors who earmark funding for any community.
+Other sponsors are typically contacted by communities.

 ## Pinging coordinators